ktrnthsnr/Book-Search-Engine/README.md

 - Use GraphQL Playground locally at `http://localhost:3001/graphql`
 - Sample queries can be copied to GraphQL Playground from the ./GraphqlPlayground-queries.md. <in work>

-- If npm run watch requires additional npm packages, hhere are the server side dependencies as seen under /server/package.json.
-Installations are listed above.
+- If npm run watch requires additional npm packages, the server side dependencies as listed under /server/package.json.
+See installations for more info.

 #### Client-side
-- If cloning to your local drive, install the npm packages
+- Clone the repo to your local drive, install the npm packages to the /server folder first, then these to the /client folder
     - $ `cd client`
     - $ `npm i` or `npm install`
 - Then start up the app.
 The React app client starts up by running from the client directory